Maui Tropical Fish Guide: 13 Reef Fish You Can See While Snorkeling in Maui

 How to ID

-• Metallic body with blue‑spotted flanks and vivid electric‑blue fins- an ocean hunter that roams both reefs and the open water, somewhat reminiscent of the Red Sea jack species.
+• Metallic body with blue‑spotted flanks and vivid electric‑blue fins- an ocean hunter that roams both reefs and the open water.

 • Fast, cruising hunter along drop‑offs and reef edges.